rooklift/eliki/README.md

 # Eliki

 * Eliki is a personal wiki in Electron.
-* This is a hobby project and *not safe against malicious inputs*.
+* This is a hobby project and *probably not safe against malicious inputs*.

 # Wiki Notes